Lostless1907/Handouts/README.md

 a collection of notes / handouts i’m building while learning math and cs properly.

-not optimized for exams or speed — more for actually understanding things and being able to come back to them later.
+not optimized for exams or speed: more for actually understanding things and being able to come back to them later.

 ---